HolderXJTU/DecodingSemantic/README.md

 ## Hardware Requirements

-Our model is deployed on a server with 4 cores, 32g memory, and dual RTX4090 cards.
+Our model is deployed on a server with 4 cores, 32g memory, and dual RTX4090 GPUs.

 ## Software Requirements